juanlao7/oilify/README.md

 Small python script for converting any image into an impressionist oil painting.

-There are many algorithms with the same purpose and with better aesthetic results, but the key of this one is that it is *fast*.
+There are many algorithms with the same purpose and with better aesthetic results, but the key of this one is that it is *fast* on CPU's.
 The biggest drawback is that it does not respect the edges of the shapes, while others do.

 ## Usage